A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: RESULTS AND DISCUSSION

 Finally, in 3D-CWT, we incorporate either simplified Green functions of the form $G(z,z')\sim e^{-i\beta_z|z-z'|}/(2\beta_z)$ or generalized Green functions \cite{peng2011coupled}, accounting for secondary wave reflections at multilayer interfaces.
 Figs.~\ref{fig:SingLat_tPhCvar_kappa}(a,b) reveals that the latter ansatz leads to a divergence of coupling coefficients $\kappa_{\text{1D,2D}}$ as $t_{\text{PhC}}$ exceeds $\sim$ 100 nm.
-This divergence is associated with a pole of the Green functions themselves, arising from a combination of interface reflections, constructive interference between forward- and backward-propagating waves, and the absence of material absorption or alternative loss channels that would otherwise regularize that divergence.
-Such behavior is absent when using the simplified Green functions, which neglect secondary reflections at multiple interfaces.
+We attribute this apparent divergence to a singularity of the Green functions themselves, which is a well-known issue in stratified lossless media \cite{gay2000accurate}.
+Such divergent behavior is not observed when using simplified Green functions that neglect secondary reflections at multilayer interfaces.
 Importantly, both Green-function formulations yield comparable results as long as $t_{\text{PhC}}$ does not exceed $\sim$100 nm.
-However, it is also evident that $\kappa_{\text{2D}}$, computed using the generalized Green functions, begins to diverge near 80 nm, which corresponds approximately to the first-order Fabry–Pérot resonance in the PhC slab.
+However, it is also evident that $\kappa_{\text{2D}}$, computed via the generalized Green functions, begins to diverge already at $\sim$~80 nm, approximately corresponding to the first-order Fabry–Pérot resonance of the PhC slab.